Skip to main content

 Schema descriptions

-JSON Schema description fields are passed directly to the LLM, helping it understand what each field should contain and produce more accurate outputs.
+JSON Schema description fields are passed directly to the LLM, helping it understand what each field should contain.

 Basic example